domain-independent-dp/didp-rs/dypy/README.md

 sphinx-build ./docs/ ./docs/_build/
 ```

-This will generates the API reference to `./docs/_build/index.html`.
+This will generate the API reference to `./docs/_build/index.html`.

 ## Release
 ```bash
 maturin build --release
 ```

-This will creates the Python wheel.
+This will create the Python wheel.
 Install the wheel in a Python environment you want to use (this may be different from `.venv`).

 ```bash
 pip install --force-reinstall ../target/wheels/dypy-{x}.whl